 What are the top commodities produced in, by way of example, the United States of America, United Kingdom, South Africa, India, Australia and the Philippines?
 Want also to know what possibly are the major crops in the world and in any country?

-Seeking to shed light on these questions, I had to refer to the online lists provided by FAOStat, the statistics division of the Food and Agriculture Organization of the United Nations.
+Seeking to shed light on these questions, referred to the online lists provided by FAOStat, the statistics division of the Food and Agriculture Organization of the United Nations.
 From its top 10 and top 50 lists, I made a table of top 20 crop-based agricultural commodities in the world and in six selected countries.

 To come up with the data, I disregarded from the FAOStat lists the crop groupings and the nes or not elsewhere specified (example fruit, pulses, and vegetables, fresh nes).
 These are broad groupings which do not specify the crops covered in each grouping.
 Those which are obviously animal in origin (such as meat, milk and eggs) were likewise excluded.
-Here’s the table:
+Ranking is by production tonnage with the smaller number (example 1) having higher volume compared to bigger number (example 2).

 |1||sugar cane||maize||wheat||sugar cane||sugar cane||wheat||sugar cane|